On The Issues

 I support Chesapeake Bay program initiatives to restore the Bay, including efforts to:

-- Reduce nutrient and sediment, chemical pollution and storm water run-off into the Bay with successful programs such as Maryland’s total maximum daily load requirements.
+- Reduce nutrient, sediment, chemical pollution and storm water run-off into the Bay with successful programs such as Maryland’s total maximum daily load requirements.

 Prevent Gun Violence